bhtri/bhtri/README.md

 ---

-### **2023年07月30日**
+### **2023年07月31日**

 <p align="center" style="font-size:20px">
   <q>
-    Success in business requires training and discipline and hard work.
-But if you're not frightened by these things, the opportunities are just as great today as they ever were.
+    Both formerly and now, it is only suffering that I describe, and the cessation of suffering.
   </q>
 </p>

 <p align="right" style="font-size:18px; font-weight: bold">
-David Rockefeller
+The Buddha
 </p>

 ---